About AIP Conference Proceedings

-AIP Publishing recognizes that conference papers published in AIP Conference Proceedings are frequently a “snapshot” or “summary” of an on-going work-in-progress, and that some proceedings papers may subsequently be updated, or enhanced, for publication as a regular journal article, including submission to journals not published by AIP Publishing.
-In principle, we have no objections to authors wishing to make fair and reasonable re-use of material from their AIP Conference Proceedings paper, provided that such re-use is in full keeping with the standards and ethics of professional scientific publishing.
+AIP recognizes that conference papers published in AIP Conference Proceedings are frequently a "snapshot" or "summary" of an ongoing work-in-progress, and that some proceedings papers may subsequently be updated, or enhanced, for publication as a regular journal article, including submission to journals not published by AIP.
+In principle, AIP has no objections to authors wishing to make fair and reasonable re-use of material from their AIP Conference Proceedings paper, provided that such re-use is in full keeping with the standards and ethics of professional scientific publishing.
 Journal papers derived from work previously published in AIP Conference Proceedings must contain a substantial amount of new or previously unpublished results.
-AIP Publishing does not support publication of any article which is nearly identical to their paper published in AIP Conference Proceedings; such dual publication, whether accidental or deliberate, can be detrimental to an author’s publication record or history.
+AIP does not support publication of any article which is nearly identical to their paper published in AIP Conference Proceedings; such dual publication, whether accidental or deliberate, can be detrimental to an author's publication record or history.
 The question of an individual author’s “fair and reasonable” re-uses of a proceeding paper, or whether there is sufficient additional material to warrant a new publication, is a matter for individual journals to decide.
 To support and enable informed decisions by journal editors, and referees, all authors who have re-used content from their AIP Conference Proceedings paper should supply their chosen journal with a copy of their proceedings article.
 This should be undertaken at the initial submission stage and should be accompanied with a clear statement describing the material reproduced from their proceedings paper.
 Additionally, all co-authors on the proceedings paper should be fully informed of any submission of a journal paper based on the original proceedings article.
-AIP Publishing requests that any author(s) deriving a journal article from their proceedings paper must include a citation to their proceedings paper, whether that paper has been published or is due to be published in an AIP Conference Proceedings volume.
-The citation will demonstrate compliance with this policy and is in the interest of openness and disclosure.

 Do you accept all conferences?

-No. Every Proceedings Questionnaire is subject to our review procedures and a proposal for publication will only be offered if the event is considered suitable for inclusion within AIP Conference Proceedings.
+No. Every Proceedings Questionnaire is subject to our review procedures and a proposal for publication will only be offered if the event is considered suitable for inclusion within AIP’s proceedings.
 Increasingly, we are declining applications—especially where they are outside our scope.